 Ten Thousand

-I have been using nginx for a long time.
+I used nginx for a long time.
+I am with someone else now.

 Long before NGINX Plus went commercial, before it even called itself 1.0.
 Apache was king then.
 You wrote VirtualHost blocks in httpd.conf, stacked rewrite rules in mod_rewrite, chose between prefork and worker for your MPM.
-That was normal. nginx was an obscure HTTP server from Russia.
+That was normal. nginx was some unheard-of HTTP server out of Russia.

 There was a period when the C10K problem was everywhere.
 How do you handle ten thousand concurrent connections.
 Apache's prefork model assigned one process per connection.
 Ten thousand connections meant ten thousand processes.
 Each process consumed tens of megabytes.
 You needed hundreds of gigabytes of RAM.
 Nobody had that kind of memory back then.
 Switching to worker still hit thread limits.
-Any model that matched processes or threads one-to-one with connections could not scale.
+A model that spawns one process per connection could not scale.

 nginx was event-driven.
 A handful of worker processes used epoll to juggle massive numbers of connections.
 Not one process per connection.
 One process handling thousands.
 Memory efficiency improved by orders of magnitude.
 Configuration was simple too.
 Coming from the verbosity of Apache's httpd.conf, an nginx conf file felt almost suspiciously short.